DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/FREIGHT FORWARDER/SETUP/FF SETUP/Shipping port qualifier mapping.md

 Users can access the form by navigating to **EDI > Setup > Freight forwarder landed cost setup > Shipping port qualifier mapping**

 Used to map the Freight forwarder’s shipping port qualifier value to indicate if the port referred to in the message is the **From port** or **To port**.
-If the voyage tracking leg, whose tracking is being updated, includes a From and To port (Example: Air or Sea legs), the **Shipping port mapping** and **Shipping port qualifier** will be used to find the applicable leg to update.
-This is especially useful for journeys with multiple sea and/or air legs.

 - Click **New** to create a new record
 -	In the **Name** field, enter the name of the Shipping port qualifier mapping group